-Still, not every piece of age-related money management advice resonates with me.
+Not every piece of age-related money management advice resonates with me.
 Still, it can be helpful to know the pitfalls and opportunities common to those in my age group and stage of life.
-So, with my 20s, 30s, and 40s in the rearview mirror, I am ready to share more specifics of my successes and mistakes in hopes of helping others make better decisions.
+So, with my 20s, 30s, and 40s in the rear view mirror, I am ready to share more specifics of my successes and mistakes in hopes of helping others make better decisions.
 While I know I could have done better, my husband and I have retirement investments that are well above average, along with a fully paid for house.

 There’s no way I could anticipate the outcome of every decision.
 But I did make a few moves that benefited me later in life:

 I am a saver by nature and so began investing as soon as I had a bit of extra money, which happened to be in my 20s.
 In addition to personal investment accounts, my husband and I invested through retirement accounts at our employers.